Sunday, 15 June 2008

 I had faith.

-www.hrgiger.com and after gazing around my new surroundings, I walked straight toward Hotel la Fleur de Lys.
+Having already compared Hotel prices that I had found on a page of www.hrgiger.com and after gazing around my new surroundings, I walked straight toward Hotel la Fleur de Lys.

 On this day, there was one room left available, this was for me.